 Make a difference by patronising these cafes, markets, and stores to champion the causes supported by social enterprises in Hong Kong.

-As a fast-paced city packed with start-ups and entrepreneurs, like Womb and The Slow Mode, the number of social enterprises in Hong Kong is on the rise and we couldn’t be happier about it.
-From delicious food and tailor-made clothes, to healthy farm-to-table and organic produce, check out our round up of social enterprises in Hong Kong to support everyone from the elderly, to the hearing-impaired, and mental health patients.
+As a fast-paced city packed with sustainable fashion, healthy eateries, and vintage stores, the number of social enterprises in Hong Kong is on the rise, too – and we couldn’t be happier!
+From delicious food to tailor-made clothes, to healthy farm-to-table and organic produce, check out our round-up of social enterprises in Hong Kong to support everyone from the elderly to the hearing-impaired, and mental health patients.

 Social enterprises in Hong Kong